Georodin/RedditMediaGrabber/README.md

 ## Known Issues

-* missing compatibility to some media hosts
+* missing compatibility for some media hosts
 * not tested for Unix or Mac systems
 * unclean PHP Viewer code
 * unclean MVC Java implementation